pb319/IPL_Sports_Magazine/README.md

 		COUNT(DISTINCT(RIGHT(matchDate,4))) as `Year`
 		FROM dim_match;
         -- Therefore 10 teams participated in 206 matches

+	-- Let's have a look into the margin column select DISTINCT(
+			CASE
+				WHEN margin LIKE "%run%" THEN RIGHT(margin,4)
+				WHEN margin LIKE "%wicket%" THEN (RIGHT(margin,7)) END) AS Margin FROM dim_match;
+            -- that is We have 4 different in the form of singular and plural

 	-- dim_players
 		SELECT * FROM dim_players LIMIT 5;